goupaz/website_old/_faq/istio-doesnt-work.md

 ---
-title: GOUP xidmətlərindən istifadə edə bilmirəm?
+title: How can subsbribe to GOUP services?
 order: 90
 type: markdown
 ---
 {% include home.html %}

-Zəhmət olmasa goupaz@googlegroups.com email ünvanına məktub göndərin.
+Please email to goupaz@googlegroups.com.